 Of all the announced new features of the Nexus 5 and Android 4.4/KitKat, one of the cooler ones was a new dialer colloquially known as the "KitKat dialer."
 It features a revamped UI and includes the ability to search for businesses, contacts, etc. right from inside the dialer.
 It also features Internet-based caller ID.
 The name "KitKat dialer," however, is not entirely accurate.

 Google Dialer (its official name) is not technically part of KitKat because it is not included in AOSP.
+It is a closed-source alternative to the regular AOSP dialer, much in the way that Google Play Music replaces the AOSP music app and Chrome replaces the AOSP browser.
 Read More